Enumeration of set-theoretic solutions to the Yang-Baxter equation: Involutive solutions

 for all $g$ in the centralizer $C_{\Sym_n}(T) $ of the permutation $T$ in $\Sym_n$, where $\operatorname{lex}$ stands for the lexicographic ordering given by $A\leq_{\operatorname{lex}}B$ if and only if

 with lexicographical order.
 This symmetry breaking is in general very hard to implement, as in this case the number of constraints will be extremely large.
 This happens for example when $T=\id$ or $T$ is a transposition.
-To deal with this problem, we consider the constraint~\eqref{eq:lex} only for those permutations that belong to a certain subset $S$ of $\Sym_n$ (see remark~\ref{re:Schoice} below for details).
+To deal with this problem, we consider the constraint~\eqref{eq:lex} only for those permutations that belong to a certain subset $S$ of $\Sym_n$.
+This is called \textit{partial symmetry breaking}, see Remark~\ref{re:Schoice} below for details.
 It should be noted that the use of proper subsets of the centralizer of $T$ produce some superfluous solutions and hence some repetitions should be removed by other computational methods.

+We briefly describe our method to remove repetitions.
+Constraint satisfaction methods produce a list of solutions.
+Among the solutions in this list, only those minimal in their orbits are needed.
+A \GAP~script parses the list and, for each solution, checks whether or not the solution is minimal with respect to the lexicographic ordering inside its orbit.
+This stage of the process is mostly related with permutation groups and, in general, \GAP~deals with them in a friendly and very efficient way.

 The enumeration of involutive solutions of size $\leq8$ first appeared in~\cite{MR1722951}.
 Table~\ref{tab:size9} shows some numbers corresponding to solutions of size $\leq10$.
 New results are presented in shaded cells.
 It should be noted that our numbers differ sightly from those of~\cite[Table 1]{MR1722951}, as our table contains two solutions of size eight that are not present in previous calculations.